-Step 2: Get a free budgeting app that will help you track your spending habits over time so you can see areas where you could cut back on expenses or increase savings goals.
+Step 2: Get a free budgeting app that will help you track your spending habits over time to see areas where you could cut back on expenses or increase savings goals.

 List all your recurring expenses.

-It’s important to list every single expense that is paid on a regular basis.
-This includes rent, mortgage, utilities, insurance—and even smaller expenses like food and gas or parking.
+It’s important to list every single expense that is paid regularly.
+This includes rent, mortgage, utilities, insurance, and other expenses like food, gas, or parking.
 Even if you pay for some of these things automatically via bank transfers or automatic payments from your checking account (for example, Netflix), make sure to include them in your budget so you can see exactly how much they cost each month.
 You may be surprised at how much money you’re spending on stuff you don’t really think about until it comes time to write out the check.

 Add in your irregular expenses.

 It’s smart to include your irregular expenses in your budget, so you can plan for them.